 tsh login to specify which identity storage to use:

 # Login using the local Teleport 'admin' user: tsh --proxy=proxy.example.com --auth=local --user=admin login # Login using Github as an SSO provider, assuming the Github connector is called "github" tsh --proxy=proxy.example.com --auth=github --user=admin login

 When using an external identity provider to log in,

 tsh will need to open a web browser to

 tsh will use your system's default browser to open

 such links.
-If you wish to suppress this behaviour, you can use the
+If you wish to suppress this behavior, you can use the

-In this situation, a link will be printed to the screen.
+In this situation, a link will be printed on the screen.
 You can copy and paste this link into a browser of your choice to continue the login flow.